William Barber (New Zealand politician): New Liberal Party

+Local-body politics

+He was elected to the Wellington City Council and served as a councilor for a total of 26 years.
+First elected in 1891 he remained a councillor until he contested the 1905 mayoral election where he came second, beaten by Thomas William Hislop.
+He rejoined the council in a 1910 by-election and was a councillor until the 1919 mayoral election when he stood only for mayor against the incumbent, John Luke, but he placed third.

 Other activities

 He served as a director of the Wellington Woollen Company (chairman at the time of his death), and chairman of directors of the Wellington Opera House Company.
-He was elected to the Wellington City Council in 1891 and served as a councilor for 26 years.
-He contested the 1905 Wellington City mayoral election and came second, beaten by Thomas William Hislop.
 He was a member of the Hutt Valley Electric Power Board (retired 1933); director of Wellington Deposit and Mortgage Company; chairman of the Wellington College Board of Governors (1924–31) and a member of the Kauri Timber Royal Commission.

 In 1935, he was awarded the King George V Silver Jubilee Medal.

 Death

 Barber died in Wellington on 15 January 1943, and was buried at Karori Cemetery.